nhsconnect/national-document-repository/app/README.md

 ### 1. Set Env Variables

-Create a `.env` file by duplicating [.env.example](.env_example) and adding any missing values.
+Create a `.env` file by duplicating [.env.template](.env.template) and adding any missing values.
 This file is sourced to your shell env so make sure it doesn't have any extra whitespace, comments etc.
 The `local` environment variable will allow your local app to bypass auth and mock most lambda requests.